 I played some target "Frisbee" Golf in college, but really just got serious about playing Disc Golf around March of 2008.
 Courses are much better and the game has really evolved since the mid 80's.
 Using discs designed for this game has really made it much more fun.
 Plus, dare I say, baskets are so much better than the occasional park bench or road sign (man that damages a disc)!

 Since 2008, I learned everything I could and sought out playing with players much better than I on a regular basis.
 That is my best advice to anyone new to the sport, go play and learn from better and different players.
-I have played well over 230 courses and traveled to new locations helping photograph and logging in distances on many courses with no information.
-Doing that will teach you alot.
+I have played over 230 courses and traveled to new locations helping photograph and logging in distances on many courses with no information.
+Doing that will teach you a lot.
 I have taken time to really listen to many course designers and learned much from their perspective and I love some of the stories that they tell.
-Here is another piece of advice: walk you home course(s) backwards.
+Here is another piece of advice: walk your home course(s) backward.
 Looks at the holes from basket to tee.
 It will allow you to see flight paths and options you may have not seen before.

 & Original Thread

 By the way, the pictures of my feet are not for the faint at heart.
 I also then helped others break my record after that, because that is how we continue to grow the sport.
 Keep getting it in the news.
 I always want to bring a positive light to Disc Golf.
 I really do love our community

 I love playing at different courses.
 Every new course is an exciting adventure good or bad courses alike.
 I have found, the more courses you review, the better you get at seeing what you like and how to review them.
 I strongly suggest after about 50 courses, to go back and update your earlier reviews.
 You will notice just how much better you get at doing it.
 I really like the variety of styles, risk/reward, technical, elevation, short and long hole variation, heavily wooded, wide-open, guarded baskets, water, and anything else a course designer can come up with.